calldrj/COVID19.Effective.Reproduction.Rate/README.md

 # INTRODUCTION
 The effective reproduction rate of a pandemic, R<sub>0</sub>, is defined as  is the average number of secondary cases per infectious case in a population made up of both susceptible and non-susceptible hosts.
 However, in COVID-19 pandemic, a static R<sub>0</sub> does not adequately reflect the reality in time and space due to changes in social behaviors and restrictions.
 For example, New York certainly has a different effective reproduction rate from Idaho.
 Even New York today has a different effective reproduction than it did in last weeks.
 That is why Kevin Systrom promotes an idea that the effective reproduction rate of COVID-19 should be a variable of time and space denoted as R<sub>t</sub>.

 Computation of R<sub>t</sub> for COVID-19 enables understanding how effectively a local or state government handles the pandemic and gives the authority helpful information in decision to losen and tighten measures of social restrictions.
 As the pandemic spreads with great acceleration, R<sub>t</sub> is much more larger than 1.
-On the contrary, As the pandemic slows down and dies out, R~t~ is smaller than 1 and approaches 0.
+On the contrary, As the pandemic slows down and dies out, R<sub>t</sub> is smaller than 1 and approaches 0.
 This project focuses on computation of R<sub>t</sub> for every state on the U.S. based on the number of new cases *k* reported daily by the state's Department of Health.
 The value of R<sub>t</sub> is related to that of a day before R<sub>t-1</sub>, and every previous value of *n* days before, R<sub>t-n</sub>.

 According to Bettencourt and Ribeiro's paper, the value of R<sub>t</sub> can be updated everyday by the case count *k*, given by Bayes' rule: